Peavey EVH Wolfgang

-The Peavey EVH Wolfgang guitar series is the result of the collaboration between guitarist Eddie Van Halen and Hartley Peavey's company, Peavey Electronics.
+The Peavey EVH Wolfgang guitar series is a collaboration between guitarist Eddie Van Halen and Hartley Peavey's company, Peavey Electronics.

-Peavey included the following endorsement in their advertising: "For as long as I've been playing guitar, I've always been searching for a certain feel and tone...I've experimented by tearing apart and reassembling hundreds of guitars in different ways searching for these qualities.
-Although I've ruined a lot of great guitars by having done this, I have learned what it takes to make a truly great guitar.
-The Wolfgang, after years of trial and error, (for me) is that guitar.
-Our collective efforts in designing the Wolfgang guitar have resulted in a versatile, quality-crafted guitar that feels great, sounds great and is truly inspiring to play.
-I've already put mine to the test in the studio and on tour and now it's your turn."

-The EVH stands for "Eddie Van Halen" while Wolfgang is the name of Eddie Van Halen's son (born in 1991).
+The EVH stands for "Eddie Van Halen" while Wolfgang is the name of Eddie Van Halen's son.

 History

 Since the late 1970s, when Van Halen regularly performed on the Pasadena club scene, and with the release of Van Halen's self-titled debut album, Eddie Van Halen's guitar tone—nicknamed the "Brown Sound" for being full yet distinctively aggressive and articulate—had been widely acclaimed.
 It immediately set a standard for guitarists all over the world.

-To achieve the legendary "Brown Sound", Eddie Van Halen employed a variac to limit the voltage of his Marshall guitar amplifier while still allowing the volume to be at its maximum.
-He also used a custom-assembled strat-like guitar with a PAF humbucker (taken from a Gibson ES-335) mounted directly to the guitar's body.
+To achieve the legendary "Brown Sound", Eddie Van Halen employed a variac to limit the voltage (down to 89v, from the 110v standard) of his Marshall guitar amplifier while still allowing the volume to be at its maximum.

+He also used a custom-assembled strat-like guitar, built from Boogie Bodies leftover parts he bought from Lynn Ellsworth, along with a PAF humbucker (taken from a Gibson ES-335) mounted directly to the guitar's body.
 Van Halen's infamous Frankenstein (a.k.a. the "Frankenstrat") guitar laid the groundwork for most of the custom guitars he played throughout the 1970s and 1980s.

-Prior to working with Peavey, Van Halen had worked with and endorsed Charvel, Kramer and Ernie Ball Music Man.
+Prior to working with Peavey, Van Halen had worked with and endorsed Charvel, Kramer and Music Man.